zeroae/darknet-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `darknet, darknet-cpu, darknet-gpu, libdarknet` can be installed with:
+Once the `conda-forge` channel has been enabled, `darknet, darknet-cpu, darknet-gpu` can be installed with:

 ```
-conda install darknet darknet-cpu darknet-gpu libdarknet
+conda install darknet darknet-cpu darknet-gpu
 ```

 It is possible to list all of the versions of `darknet` available on your platform with: